Disability Air Travel Information for Seniors and Disabled

-- Just in case you need them, it's also good to know if there are any travel agencies that specialize in disabled travel at your destination, for return travel, local resources or travel services.
+- Just in case you require them, it's also good to know if there are any travel agencies that specialize in disabled travel at your destination, for return travel, local resources or travel services.

-- At the airport let airline boarding personnel know that you may need extra time to board the plane.
-Sit close to the door at the gate so you're called first and then board at a comfortable pace.
+- At the airport, let airline boarding personnel know that you may need extra time to board the plane.
+Sit close to the door at the gate, so you're called first, and then board at a comfortable pace.

 - After the plane has landed, never get off the plane until you see or have your assisting device, wheelchair, travel wheelchair, etc. Flight attendants have to stay on the airplane until the last passenger leaves.
-They will help you while you're on the plane but once you're off the plane they won't be able to help you.
+They will help you while you're on the plane, but once you're off the plane, they won't be able to help you.

-- Make sure you carry your medications and back-up prescriptions with you onto the plane, along with doctors' names, addresses, fax numbers for faxing prescriptions, phone numbers, medical diagnosis, names and dosages of medications you're taking and any allergies you have.
+- Make sure you carry your medications and back-up prescriptions with you onto the plane, along with doctors' names, addresses, fax numbers for faxing prescriptions, phone numbers, medical diagnosis, names, and dosages of medications you're taking and any allergies you have.

-- Photocopy passports, airline tickets, American Express Travelers Checks, credit cards, any important papers.
+- Photocopy passports, airline tickets, American Express Traveler's Checks, credit cards, any important papers.

-Facts: Assistive Devices Allowed on Flights
+Assistive Devices Allowed on Flights

 Disability-related items permitted through the security checkpoint include: